 In Liechtenstein, the development of fintech has picked up considerably in recent years.
-In 2014, almost no fintechs applied for a permit in Liechtenstein but the number of inquiries has exponentially increased.
+In 2014, almost no fintechs applied for a permit in Liechtenstein but the number of inquiries has increased exponentially.
 In 2015, the Liechtenstein government and the Liechtenstein Financial Market Authority (FMA) created the so-called Regulatory Laboratory to help innovative fintech companies with licensing and regulatory issues.
 In 2016, the Ministry of Presidential Affairs and Finance decided to appoint an internal group of experts to deal with the issues surrounding blockchain technology.
 By 2017, the FMA had been contacted by around 100 fintech companies.
-Many of these companies were related to block chain technology.
+Many of these companies were related to blockchain technology.
 Initially, they were focused on payment transactions.
 This then shifted to initial coin offerings (ICO).

 Since 1 January 2020, the TVTG has been in effect and applicable in Liechtenstein.

 Given that the Principality of Liechtenstein is a member state of the European Economic Area (EEA), generally, financial intermediaries licensed by the Liechtenstein FMA may provide their services to other countries in the EEA (EU-passporting).
 It should be noted, however, that services licensed by the FMA under the TVTG cannot be passported into other EEA countries.